Geist4r/auto-subtitle/README.md

 This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.

+## 🚀 New Features

+- **FastAPI REST API**: Deploy as a web service on Railway or any cloud platform
+- **Burn SRT Command**: Quickly add existing SRT subtitles to videos without AI processing

 ## Installation

 To get started, you'll need Python 3.7 or newer.
 Install the binary by running the following command: